Cửa Lò: Tourism

 Bãi Lữ is a resort that contains sea, mountains and a forest.

-Infrastructure

-Airport
+Besides : Cửa Lò Beach, Lan Châu Isle (or Toad Mountain), Cấm River, Temple of Duke Nguyễn Xí...

+Traffic

+There are five roads connecting Cửa Lò and the center of Vinh, the capital of Nghệ An.
+Tourists can take the bus (Number 1) to the center square of the city.

-Vinh International Airport is located 14 km from Cửa Lò, and is the fifth busiest airport in Vietnam.
-From this airport there are flights to and from Ho Chi Minh City, Hanoi, Nha Trang, Da Nang, Buon Ma Thuot, Pleiku and a few international flights connecting Vientiane and Bangkok.
+Besides, Vinh International Airport is located 14 km from Cửa Lò, and is the fifth busiest airport in Vietnam.
+From this airport there are flights to and from Saigon, Hanoi, Nha Trang, Da Nang, Buon Ma Thuot, Pleiku and a few international flights connecting Vientiane and Bangkok.

-Road traffic

-There are five roads connecting Cửa Lò and Vinh, the capital of Nghệ An.
-Tourists can take the bus (no. 1) to Vinh.